AdilRaza02/Celonis-Programming-Challenge-Solution/README.md

 (1)

-The possible solution can be that we extract so-called nodes with locations (left or right).
+The possible solution can be that we extract so-called nodes with locations (left or right) from the string.
 To find the location, I would extract the operation character (+, \*, /, -, etc.) with the highest precedence and then would consider the right side of the expression as right location and left side of the expression as left location.
 I would do this same operation recursively always from the left side until all operational characters are covered.
 Moreover, create a node class with variables as following:

 - type (String)
 - value (Float)